Potato 2.1: Instance Display, Visual AI, and Span Linking

 api_key: "${ANTHROPIC_API_KEY}"

-For image annotation tasks, visual AI provides four assistance modes:
+On image tasks, visual AI gives you four assistance modes:

-- Detection — Finds objects matching your configured labels and draws suggestion bounding boxes as dashed overlays
+- Detection finds objects matching your labels and draws suggestion bounding boxes as dashed overlays

-- Pre-annotation (Auto) — Automatically detects all objects in the image and creates suggestions for human review
+- Pre-annotation (Auto) detects every object in the image and creates suggestions for a human to review

-- Classification — Classifies a selected region or the entire image with a confidence score
+- Classification labels a selected region or the whole image and gives a confidence score

 annotation_schemes: